 The background investigation would look at all the key aspects of your life, such as your recent employment history (Are you subordinate?
 Do you follow orders?), any criminal history, your recent financial history, and substance abuse; however, this investigation would pick up where the last one left off.

 Looking for a security clearance attorney?
-Contact Claery & Green, LLP to work with a legal team with more than 30 years of collective experience.
+Contact Claery & Hammond, LLP to work with a legal team with more than 30 years of collective experience.